Grizedale Forest, in the heart of the Lake District, offers an unrivalled day out for everyone.

 Go Ape adventures!

 Grizedale Forest is famous for its outdoor sculptures.
 Since 1977 leading international artists have created sculpture in response to Grizedale Forest's unique environment, establishing the first collection of site-specific art in the UK.
-Now around 40 sited artworks are located across the forest, linked by the network of walking and cycling trails.
+Now around 40 sited artworks are located across the forest.

 Grizedale has a programme of events throughout the year from family events run by the ranger team to art exhibitions and large scale sporting events including adventure races, trail runs and car rallies.